blue-moon22/pal-MEM/README.md

 ## OPTIONS

 The program can be run in both serial and parallel mode.
 The parallel mode has an advantage in terms of time with respect to serial mode.
 The options for pal-mem are:

-Options:

 -l set the minimum length of a match.
 Default: 24